crakenpoop123/HighOnMySupply/README.md

 # SugarHighOnMySupply
-A game about lollies, not d**gs.
+A game about lollies, not drugs.
 LOLLIES!